tinyheero/BICG-2016/copy_number/content/lab.md

 cd ~/workspace
 ```

-Now we will download the scripts we need for this module from the wiki page.
-I have copied the link from the wiki page below.
-If the command below does not work try copying the link from the wiki and pasting yourself.
+Download the module package we need for this module from the wiki page onto your amazon instance.

 ```
 wget http://bioinformatics.ca/workshop_wiki/images/0/0c/Module5.tar.gz